leocast037/git1/README.md

 3. COMANDOS UTILIZADOS EN GIT:

-  These are common Git commands used in various situations:

  start a working area (see also: git help tutorial) clone             Clone a repository into a new directory init              Create an empty Git repository or reinitialize an existing one